Canton Merchants' Corps Uprising

-The Canton Merchants' Corps Uprising or Incident was a contest between the Canton Merchants' Volunteer Corps and the Nationalist army in Guangzhou, China, in late 1924.
+The Canton Merchants' Corps Uprising or Canton Merchants' Corps Incident, also known as Burning of Canton was an armed conflict between the Canton Merchants' Volunteer Corps and the Nationalist army in Guangzhou, China, in late 1924.
 It ended in a decisive government victory.

 History

 Background

 In 1911, during the period of Xinhai Revolution, society was in chaos.
 Merchants in Guangzhou (then known as "Canton") established a volunteers corps for self-defense and security.
 Chen Lianbo (陳廉伯), also known as Chan Lim Pak, was elected commander, and also Director of Finance at the Canton Merchants' Public Safety Organization (廣州粵商公安維持會).
 Chen supported the volunteer corps and lent funds for the corps to buy weapons.
 In 1917, Chen, as leader of the CMPSO, continued to provide weapons for the corps.
 In August 1919, he served as its regimental commander.
 The size of the corps reached 13,000 in 1924.
 The Corps maintained a neutral attitude during this period of frequent regime changes in Guangzhou.
 For their protection of merchants' interests and public security, the Corps were welcomed by many citizens in Guangzhou.

 In 1923, allying with the Yunnan and Guangxi cliques, Sun Yat-sen's army defeated Chen Jiongming and occupied Guangzhou.
 However, Sun broke the promises of his Constitutional Protection Movement to govern along the lines of the old Chinese constitution.
 Instead, a conscription law was passed and property from temples was confiscated for sale by the state, both angering many citizens.
 The government also began issuing large sums of money, driving up inflation.
-Due to its huge military expenses, the Nationalist government had to revoke Chen Jiongming's prohibition on gambling.
-These governmental decisions dissatisfied the local populace to a large extent.
+The huge military expenses forced the government to re-legalize gambling, drawing considerable ire from the locals.